coding-kelps/leetcode-cli/README.md

-# leetcode_init
+# leetcode_cli

-a simple tool to launch leetcode challenges into vscode and obsidian (optional).
+interact with leetcode in your environment.